The Ultimate Guide to Construction Reporting

 Did you know that our attention span is only 8 seconds?
 Give the most important information upfront.

 Organize the report so key decision-making info is at the top.
 You don't need to document everything that happened; if needed, put that at the end.
-A dashboard at the front or a TLDR summary at the beginning might be better for separating ‘decision making’ from ‘record keeping’.
+A construction dashboard at the front or a TLDR summary at the beginning might be better for separating ‘decision making’ from ‘record keeping’.
 This helps stakeholders quickly understand the key points.

 7. Include Visuals: